Lightly grease your muffin tins. If using paper cups, lightly grease those as well.

 Once the bottom of the tins are lined with the 'plain' batter, gently fold 1½ cups of blueberries into the batter.
 No need to toss berries with flour *1 (see note).
 Fill the muffins tins to about ¾ full (just under ¼ cup of batter).

-Swirl in 1 tsp of blueberry syrup into the top of each muffin using a chopstick or straw.
-Using more than 1 tsp might create a mess.
+Swirl in 1 teaspoon of blueberry syrup into the top of each muffin using a chopstick or straw.
+Using more than 1 teaspoon might create a mess.

-Lastly, top each muffin with 1 tsp of lemon sugar.
+Lastly, top each muffin with 1 teaspoon of lemon sugar.

 Bake in your 375°F oven for about 30 minutes.
 Check after 25 minutes since every oven is very different.
 The top should be golden brown.